tbwrigh/BlasterHacks-Example/README.md

 Before we jump into building our demo project and learning about all the tools to hlpe you succeed I'd like to put a little disclaimer, this guide was written on a Mac.
 All tools, code, and tricks were tested on a Mac, so if you are on Windows or Linux be warned this isn't tested (but it should all still work).

+Another disclaimer: This is designed as a hackathon project.
+It does not follow best practices for managing secrets, using secure passwords, CORS policies, login systems, etc. It is meant to be a quick and dirty method of getting a functional application.

 Jump to any of the following sections: